NightHaque/hyperledger-fabric-on-linux-one/README.md

  ![Click Close.](images/closePalette.png)

-9. **Copy** all of the JSON from the [GitHub repository](https://github.com/NightHaque/hyperledger-fabric-on-linux-one/blob/master/3.1.9%20NodeRed%20For%20Wind.txt) to import into the flow.
+9. **Copy** all of the JSON from the [GitHub repository] this is for wind readings(https://github.com/NightHaque/hyperledger-fabric-on-linux-one/blob/master/3.1.9%20NodeRed%20For%20Wind.txt) to import into the flow.

     - **Note:** The easiest way to do this is clicking the hyperlink above.
 You can also find it in the GitHub repository in the code folder as `node-red.json`.
 To view it in GitHub, **click** on *node-red.json*, **select** *raw* and then copy it.